DoomerCat23/Hospital-Management-System/README.md

 3. Make your changes and commit them.
 4. Push your branch and create a pull request.

-## Acknowledgments

-- [Your Name] - for project development and design.
-- Special thanks to the libraries and frameworks used in this project.

 ## Contact

 For any inquiries or suggestions, feel free to contact me at [sourishdey40@gmail.com](mailto:sourishdey40@gmail.com).